Kansai University EU Workshop at UZH

 About the KU-EU Workshops at UZH

-The workshop members typically consist of three faculty members from the Kansai University and one or two member from the University of Zurich.
+The workshop members typically consist of three faculty members from the Kansai University and one or two from the University of Zurich.
 The presenters are advanced students from both universities.
 The organizers are Professor Ewa Machotka from the University of Zurich and various professors from the Kansai University.